browserstack/cucumber-js-playwright-browserstack/README.md

 Cucumber.js is a JavaScript-based open-source framework for web automation testing.
 It runs on Node.js and latest web browsers.
 Cucumber.js allows you to write and execute tests in Gherkin - a non-technical and human-readable language.

+By default, Cucumber JS will automatically search for Step Definitions in the same folder as the feature files.

 This repository provides an example setup for running Playwright tests with Cucumber.js on the BrowserStack cloud platform.

 ## Prerequisites